zoltanhorvath2/group-chat-back-end/README.md

 9. run `composer install`
 10. run `php bin/console secrets:generate-key` for generating an application secret key
 11. You should see some test data returned in the response of http://localhost/api/test
-12. To be able to handle websocket connections, enter the container with `docker exec -ti php_fpm_group_chat_app bash` and run `php bin/console web-socket:start` there
+12. To be able to handle websocket connections, enter the container with `docker exec -ti php_fpm_group_chat_app bash` and run `php bin/console app:web-socket:start` there
 13. You can connect to the chat app websocket server at http://localhost/ws